I’m in Norway today.

 It’s this fresh snow, light and bright and clean, falling all around me.
 It's this perfectly proportioned drinking glass sitting to my left.
 It’s also this fire, snapping and cracking and making my gray wool sweater smell like winter as I write a letter you wont read for another decade.

-The grass, the buildings, the trees, how they bend.
+The grass, the flowers, the trees, how they bend.
 Your Gram-Gram sitting in her chair, the same one she’s sat in every evening for so many years.
 Sad eyes.
 Knowing grins.
-Messy post-nap hair - yours, mine, theirs.
+Messy post-nap hair—yours, mine, his.
 Sunrise.
 Sunset.
 Sun at 3pm on a Tuesday.
 Sleet.
 Rain.
 Laughs.
 Cries.
 Kisses.
 Touches.

 Beauty is every day, everywhere.
 And it's free.
 The only trick is remembering to keep your eyes open.
-I didn’t know this – didn’t really know this – until recently.
+I didn’t know this—didn’t really know this—until recently.
 Everything is different now.
 More alive.
+More vivid.
 Better.